 Alderlea & Glen May Villa, Raikes Parade, Blackpool

-immortalised in one of the best-known pieces of cricket poetry, a poem called "At Lord's" by
+immortalised in one of the best-known pieces of cricket poetry, a poem called "At

 It is little I repair to the matches of the Southron folk,